RoseSecurity/Enum_AzureSubdomains/README.md

-# :cloud: Enum_AzureSubdomains:
+# :cloud: Enum_AzureSubdomains: Anonymously Enumerating Azure Services

-A Metasploit module for enumerating public Azure services, ```enum_azuresubdomains.rb``` will check for valid Azure subdomains via various DNS queries.
-This reconnaissance and enumeration module rapidly identifies API services, storage accounts, key vaults, databases, and more!
-Expedite your cloud recon with this handy auxiliary module.

 <p align="center">
   <img alt="AzureDoggo" src="https://user-images.githubusercontent.com/72598486/216847358-a72ce9e8-7d25-4b27-b386-f21d339580fa.png">
 </p>

-# Anonymously Enumerating Azure Services:

-Microsoft makes use of a number of different domains/subdomains for each of their Azure services.
-From SQL databases to email and SharePoint drives, each service maps to its respective domain/subdomain, and I have included a list of Azure-related domains below:
+Microsoft makes use of a number of different domains and subdomains for each of their Azure services.
+From SQL databases to SharePoint drives, each service maps to its respective domain/subdomain, and with the proper toolset, these can be identified through DNS enumeration to yield information about the target domain's infrastructure. ```enum_azuresubdomains.rb``` is a Metasploit module for enumerating public Azure services by validating legitimate subdomains through various DNS record queries.
+This cloud reconnaissance module rapidly identifies API services, storage accounts, key vaults, databases, and more!
+Expedite your cloud reconnaissance phases with ```enum_azuresubdomains.rb```.

+## Domains and Associated Services:

 | Domain | Associated Service |
 | --- | --- |